-Heat-shrink covering is a relatively modern invention and traditionally balsa model airplanes were (and still are in some cases) covered in lightweight tissue paper (or even silk) with a liquid such as 'dope' applied to the airframe to stick the tissue.
+Heat-shrink covering is a relatively modern invention and traditionally balsa model airplanes were (and still are in some cases) covered in lightweight tissue paper (or even silk) with a liquid called 'dope' applied to the airframe to stick the tissue.
 Dope is then applied to the entire covered surface and as the dope dries it shrinks, tightening the tissue as it does so.

-Balsa/ply ARF RC airplane kits
+Balsa/ply ARF RC airplane kits.

 If you want a gentle introduction to traditional model airplane building techniques then an ARF (or ARTF) - Almost Ready To Fly - kit might be the answer.

-ARF kits have become very popular in recent years and there are some excellent quality kits out there - and some very bad ones too!
+ARF airplane kits have become very popular in recent years and there are some excellent quality kits out there - and some very bad ones too!

 The influx of high quality ARF rc airplanes in to the hobby in recent years has been largely blamed for the demise in traditional kit building by aeromodellers, but ARF planes are an excellent solution to those modellers who want to fly a traditionally built balsa/ply plane but just don't have the time to build one themselves.